wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-sms-messages-with-node-js-and-express-dr.md

 });
 ```

 Now, wrap `vonage.message.sendSms()` with the Express `post` route method.
-Let’s set the `type` to `'unicode'` so you can send some emoji too!
-Also, print out the success response at the callback.
+Let’s set the `type` to `'unicode'` so you can send some emojis too!
+Also, print out the response in the callback.

 ```javascript
 app.post('/send', (req, res) => {